esg

 Governance criteria focus on the logistics of operating a business.
 Adhering to these criteria means companies are transparent about finances and select ethical individuals for leadership positions.

-More examples of governance ESG include:
+More examples of governance include:

 • Hiring and onboarding practices